 At one point, the house was owned by N. A. Fitzgerald, uncle of the well-known Harry Fitzgerald of Dan River Mills.
 Mr. Fitzgerald and his four children lived there.
 He died in 1911, just a year and a half after marrying his third wife.
 He’d outlived the first two.
 The house was then sold to Dr. Julian Robinson, a local physician.

 In 1919, the house was acquired by the Sonnenberg family.
-They were members of the nearby Aetz Chayim Synagogue, once located at 738 Wilson Street.
+They were members of the nearby Aetz Chayim Synagogue (at right), once located at 738 Wilson Street.
 They were also the owners of Main Street’s The Quality Shop where they sold ready-to-wear fashions for women.
 (Until that time, clothing was often custom made.)
 Presumably, the Sonnenbergs added the porches and converted the structure to the single-family Georgian Revival-style home we know today.
 The family remained there until 1947, after which it changed hands several more times.
 It served as a boarding house for many years.

 The 5,400 square foot house has eight bedrooms (plus two servant’s rooms in the garret) and four full baths.
 The property also includes a separate 400+ square foot apartment with one bedroom and one full bath.
 See the listing.